Compare Car Insurance Quotes

 Are you looking for affordable car insurance?
-If you're buying a new car or shopping around for a new insurance company, starting with a free car insurance quote from GEICO is a great idea.
+If you're buying a new car or considering a new insurance policy, starting with a free car insurance quote from GEICO is a great idea.
 With a variety of savings opportunities and excellent customer service, GEICO can help protect you from the unexpected.
-However, if you prefer to shop around for a new insurance provider, we're still here to assist you in understanding your options so you can make the best choice for your auto insurance needs.
+However, if you prefer to compare different auto insurance providers, we're here to assist you in understanding your options so you can make the best choice for your insurance needs.

 When you compare car insurance rates, make sure you select the same set of coverages for each quote.
 It's easy to overlook that a lower priced quote might be missing a coverage you want, so be extra mindful before selecting a policy.
 Coverage requirements also vary by state and some coverages are optional.
 See our state car insurance guides for state-specific information.